g5becks/electron-controllers/README.md

 ## IpcAction

-IpcAction is nothing more than a type alias for a function that takes a request of some type and returns a Promise for a response of some type.
-It is used as a parameter to the createHandler method discussed later.
+IpcAction is nothing more than a type alias for a function that takes a request of type TRequest and returns a Promise<TResponse>.
+It's main use case is simplifying the creation of [IpcHandlers](#ipchandler) by removing the need to extract the payload from [IpcRequests](#ipcrequest) using the createHandler function which will be discussed later.

 ```
 type IpcAction<TRequest, TResponse> = (request: TRequest) => Promise<TResponse>